 Wrong!!
 Not only is it not ‘forgotten’, you have to face it and work through it if you ever want to buy a home.
-Read more for ideas that have worked for others.
+Here we’ll discuss ideas that have worked for others.

 Although every buyer who is turned down because of credit has different issues, some things remain the same.
 And in general, the following plan applies to just about everyone.

 First, every grown-up should have a checking or savings account and NEVER let it get overdrawn.
-Keep a manual check register up to date and every week, go on-line to your bank to make sure you haven’t missed recording a check or debit card purchase.
+Keep a manual check register up-to-date, and every week go ‘on-line’ to your bank to make sure you haven’t forgotten to record a check or debit card purchase.
 In fact, keep the debit card in your check book so you can record purchases as they are made.
-Trust your own bank balance, not the bank’s balance – their numbers will not include checks that may still be in ‘float’.
+Then trust your own bank balance, not the bank’s – their numbers will not include checks that may still be in ‘float’.

-Second, get existing bills paid up to current and keep them current.
+Second, get existing bills paid up to ‘current’ and keep them current.
 This takes living within your means – and that takes discipline.
 This is critical.
 A mortgage lender doesn’t want to hear an applicant’s excuses for why payments were behind.
-They must be kept current!
+Your accounts must be kept current!

 Third, if you do not have a credit card, get one.
 If need be, you can get a ‘Secured’ Credit Card through a number of banks – Capital One, and Orchard Bank to name two.
-They issue cards to folks with less than perfect credit, and they usually have higher rates.
+They issue cards to folks with poor credit, and because of that, they charge much higher rates.

-A ‘secured’ card also means that you will have to put up your own money against which you will make purchases.
+A ‘secured’ card also means that you will be putting up your own money against which you will make purchases.
 So why would you want to do that?
-Because every month you will now have a report going to the credit bureaus showing your ‘new-improved’ payment history – and that is what helps build up your credit score.
+Because every month you will now have a report going to the credit bureaus showing your ‘new-improved’ payment history – and that is what will build up your credit score.

 PLASTIC CARDS ARE NOT FREE MONEY!!
-Use your credit cards minimally (maybe just for gas purchases) and pay them out IN FULL every month so you avoid those outrageous high interest charges (as high as 30%)….
-And pay on-line by bank transfer, or mail early if using checks.
-See to it your payment arrives at least a day or two before the due date… you don’t want to chance incurring a late fee.
+Use your credit cards minimally (maybe just for gas purchases) and pay them out IN FULL every month so you avoid those outrageous high interest charges (as high as 30% APR)….
+And pay on-line by bank transfer, or mail a week early if paying by check.
+See to it your payment arrives at least a day or two before the due date… you don’t want to chance getting a $35-$40 late fee.

-Just a note: A $39 late fee is tantamount to pulling two $20 bills out of your wallet and lighting a match to them.
+Just a note: A $40 late fee is tantamount to pulling two $20 bills out of your wallet and lighting a match to them.
 And for what?
 For being a day or two late with your payment?
-But those are the credit card rules.
-Be careful!!
+But those are the credit card rules you agreed to.
+So be careful!!